suraweera-AGSS/TourBuddyLK-AI-Powered-Tour-Guide/README.md

-# TourMithuru-Smart AI-Powered Tour Guide to Explore Sri Lanka
+# TourBuddyLK-Smart AI-Powered Tour Guide to Explore Sri Lanka

-**TourMithuru** is a smart, AI-powered tourism web application designed to help travelers explore Sri Lanka more easily and interactively.
-Built using the MEAN stack (MongoDB, Express.js, Angular, Node.js), it supports both Sinhala and English languages.
+**TourBuddyLK** is a smart, AI-powered tourism web application designed to help travelers explore Sri Lanka more easily and interactively.
+Built using the MERN stack (MongoDB, Express.js, React.js, Node.js), it supports both Sinhala and English languages.

 ## 🌟 Key Features